Aintree Racecourse: The Grand National

 The Grand National race was run for many years over 4 miles 856 yards (4 miles 3 furlongs 196 yards), then 4 miles 4 furlongs.
 In 2013 the start was moved 110 yards to keep the horses away from the noise of the crowd before the start.
 The distance of the race is now 4 mi 514 yd after being re-measured by the British Horseracing Authority in 2015.
 The race is considered among the most demanding steeplechases in the world.
 The lead has often changed hands during the 494 yd run-in after the final fence.
 There are usually 40 horses taking part in the race (this has been the maximum since 1984) but fewer than ten may actually complete the course: for example, 42 horses started in 1928, and only two reached the finishing post.
 The record for the most victories in the Grand National is held by Red Rum, who won three times in the 1970s, in addition to coming second twice.

+Disruptions at the Aintree Racecourse

+There were several disruptions at Aintree Racecourse starting with the 1993 Grand National and it was not held because of a series of false starts.
+The 1997 Grand National was postponed to Monday because of an IRA bomb threat which led the evacuation of 60,000 people and the 2023 Grand National was disrupted by the Animal Rising protesters.